tumunshaily/DRONE_Ardupilot-APM-/README.md

 all set to fly !

-#  INSTALL THE MISSION PLANNER or APM PLANNER for the
+#  INSTALL THE MISSION PLANNER or APM PLANNER and follow these instruction !

 use this link to callibrate the APM board :